 Take out the plunger.
 Seal the sink overflow outlet with duct tape before beginning to plunge.
 Fill the sink bowl halfway with water.
 Place the cup plunger over the drain hole then make sure it has a good seal against the surface.
 Use quick, sharp plunges to remove the obstruction then check the drainage.

 Put down the chemical drain cleaners.
 Chemical drain cleaners are not only harmful to the environment or the drain pipes in your home.
-At Metro-Rooter, we care about your home and your investment so we recommend a drain cleaning service provided by a professional plumber in lieu of damaging your pipes with chemical cleaner.
+At Metro Rooter, we care about your home and your investment so we recommend a drain cleaning service provided by a professional plumber in lieu of damaging your pipes with a chemical cleaner.